Kelebek1/switch_audio/README.md

 ## Switch Audio sysmodule stuff

-This repo contains structs and IDA dbs (IDA 7.6+) for the Switch audio sysmodule.
+This repo contains structs and IDA DBs (IDA 7.6+) for the Switch audio sysmodule.
 It's FAR from complete and quite messy, some things may be wrong etc etc, so take it all with a grain of salt.
 This was the stuff I used to write the audio impl in Yuzu.

-audio_xx.x.x are the firmware sysmodules with that respective version. dsp_xx.x.x are for the ADSP binary stored within the sysmodule. sdk.rar contains the SDK DBs for their given versions, these are what I used as a base to help fill out the sysmodule symbols and structs.
+audio_xx.x.x are the firmware sysmodules with that respective version. \
+dsp_xx.x.x are for the ADSP binary stored within the sysmodule. \
+sdk.rar contains the SDK DBs for their given versions, these are what I used as a base to help fill out the sysmodule symbols and structs.

 I did all the work on the 13.2.1 versions, so those are the most complete, for 14 I just import the 13.2.1 and check the differences, so it's less complete than 13 and some of the bindiff checked symbols are wrong.
 Use the 13 versions unless you need something explicitly from 14.

 ### ADSP

 There's a 32-bit binary stored within the audio sysmodule which is launched at startup.
 This binary is the adsp which comes from nVidia's L4T (Linux4Tegra) packages.
 It hosts various apps which developers can write for it, and they communicate with the main sysmodule via mailboxes.
-I've included the base adsp in the adsp folder. **It doesn't contain any Nintendo code, it's just the base elf from nVidia**, it includes symbols and structs which can be used as a reference, since the adsp inside the sysmodule is stripped.
+I've included the base adsp in the adsp folder. \
+**It doesn't contain any Nintendo code, it's just the base elf from nVidia**, it includes symbols and structs which can be used as a reference, since the adsp inside the sysmodule is stripped.

-Here's a couple ways too get the ADSP in a sysmodule without symbols (In my DBs it's inside the DoFirmwareLoadImpl function):
+Here's a couple ways to get the ADSP in a sysmodule without symbols (In my DBs it's inside the DoFirmwareLoadImpl function):
  - Look at the segments list and it should be the 5th one (after .rodata)
- - Search for 0xC0C99, which error is thrown when the adsp fails to launch, so just scroll up from that and the function call to launch the ADSP should be right above it.
+ - Search for 0xC0C99, which is the error thrown when the adsp fails to launch, so just scroll up from that and the function call to launch the ADSP should be right above it.
 The call takes the start/end pointers of the ADSP code, so you can dump it from there.

  The ADSP itself has a function which sets up and prints the segments (platform_remap_mappings) so you can search for 0x80300000 or search for "text" and you'll find the function even without symbols.
 So you can then add those segments to the ADSP in IDA if you want.